 -Dina M. Grilo

 Modern day East Newark continues to function as a viable community meeting the needs of its residents.
 In the late 1970's, East Newark officials erected a fully equipped recreation center for East Newark's Youth.
 The center, located on Central Avenue, houses indoor and outdoor basketball courts, ping-pong and pool tables and plays host to seasonal soccer and hockey matches.
-East Newark also maintains two playgrounds and a passive park and ball field on Sherman Avenue.
+East Newark also maintains three playgrounds, once which includes a ball field.

 The 1990's saw the erection of the Senior Citizen Center on President Street.
 The center provides a daily meeting place and lunch for our Senior Citizens.
 The center also hosts a variety of events throughout the year such as holiday parties, dances and social events.